crashappsec/chalk/src/docs/core-release-notes.md

   `docker.wrap_cmd` will break it as it overwrites its own `ENTRYPOINT`.
 Next release will correctly inspect all base images and wrap `ENTRYPOINT` correctly.
+- This release does not support:

+  - Mac x86_64 builds
+  - Linux aarch64 builds

+  Support for these platforms will be added back in the future.

 # Release Notes for Chalk version 0.2.2 (Oct 30, 2023)